 Gains, losses and prior service costs and credits not recognized as a component of net periodic benefit cost as they arise are recognized as a component of other comprehensive income.
 Those gains, losses and prior service costs and credits are subsequently recognized as a component of net periodic benefit cost pursuant to the recognition and amortization provisions of applicable accounting standards.
 Gains and losses arise as a result of differences between actual experience and assumptions or as a result of changes in actuarial assumptions.
 Prior service cost represents the cost of benefit changes attributable to prior service granted in plan amendments.
-Amounts recognized in accumulated other comprehensive income at December 31, 2022 and 2021 consists of unrecognized actuarial gains of \$224,000 and \$241,000, respectively.
+Amounts recognized in accumulated other comprehensive income at December 31, 2023 and 2022 consists of unrecognized actuarial gains of \$208,000 and \$224,000, respectively.

-The weighted average discount rate used in determining the accumulated postretirement benefit obligation was 2.50% for the years ended December 31, 2022 and 2021.
+The weighted average discount rate used in determining the accumulated postretirement benefit obligation was 4.85% and 5.00% for the years ended December 31, 2023 and 2022, respectively.

-Based on the actuarial report received, the following are estimated amounts of the benefits to be paid by the Plan for the retirees for the years subsequent to 2022:
+Based on the actuarial report received, the following are estimated amounts of the benefits to be paid by the Plan for the retirees for the years subsequent to 2023: